wi5nia/TechnicalCommunityContent/Cloud Computing/Azure Functions/Azure Functions HOL.md

 <a name="Overview"></a>
 ## Overview ##

 Functions have been the basic building blocks of software since the first lines of code were written and the need for code organization and reuse became a necessity.
-Azure Functions expands on these concepts by enabling developers to create "serverless", event-driven functions that run in the cloud and can be shared across a wide variety of services and systems, uniformly managed, and easily scaled based on demand.
+Azure Functions expand on these concepts by allowing developers to create "serverless", event-driven functions that run in the cloud and can be shared across a wide variety of services and systems, uniformly managed, and easily scaled based on demand.
 Azure Functions can be written in a variety of languages, including C#, JavaScript, Python, Bash, and PowerShell, and they're perfect for building apps and nanoservices that employ a compute-on-demand model.

 In this lab, you will create an Azure Function that monitors a blob container in Azure Storage for new images, and then performs automated analysis of the images using the Microsoft Cognitive Services [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api).
 Specifically, The Azure Function will analyze each image that is uploaded to the container for adult content, create a copy of the image in another container, and store the scores returned by the Computer Vision API in blob metadata.